Moving to Malaysia: A Guide for Expats to Live Here

 Finding a Place to Live in

 Three main websites that people use to look for rooms and houses to let or for sale are iProperty, PropertyGuru, Mudah and iBilik.
-These sites allow you to search by location, which is helpful so that you can find a place near your future office, and also by price so that you can budget how much you want to spend on rental or housing loan installment accordingly.
+These sites allow you to search by location, which is helpful as this feature lets you find a place near your future office as well as by price.
+This lets you determine how much you want to spend on rental or housing loan installment.

 Take note that property in Kuala Lumpur and other urban areas are generally more expensive than in other areas in Malaysia.

-You will need to usually sign a rental agreement that is at least for a two-year period.
+In most cases, you will need to sign a rental agreement that is at least for a two-year period.
 If you are unsure of your ability to stay the full two years, it is highly advisable for you to discuss and include a termination clause in the contract.
 Renters normally have to pay two months’ rent as a security deposit to secure the rental.

-Most of the places listed here also already include the basic utilities which are included in the fee you pay.
+Most of the places listed here also already include the basic utilities which are included in the fees.

-Foreigners who want to own a house here can only buy a property that is MYR1 million (USD 229,489) and above.
-This article on Loanstreet tells you more about buying a property in Malaysia as a foreigner.
+Foreigners who want to own a house here can only buy a property that is MYR1 million (US$ 229,489) and above.
+Here’s more information about buying a property in Malaysia as a foreigner

-In section 1.3 Visas, I have told you about the MM2H program that allows foreigners who want to stay here for a long period of time (10-year visa).
-Foreign retirees here can own homes at a lower price.
+In section 1.3 Visas, I discuss the MM2H program, which enables foreigners to reside here for an extended period under a 10-year visa.
+This program also allows foreign retirees here to purchase homes at a lower price.

-The table below shows the lowest values of properties that foreigners can buy with MM2H.
+The table below shows the minimum property values that foreigners can buy under the MM2H program.
+(Data as of February 2024)

 StateMinimum Price of Property With MM2H